 Proxy guide

-Static Proxies vs Rotating Proxies: What Is the Difference?
+Static vs Rotating Proxies: Complete Comparison Guide

 Static proxies keep the same IP address for longer sessions.
 Rotating proxies change IP addresses automatically or on demand.
 This guide explains the difference, best use cases and what to check before buying.